What is distributed leadership? Definition, traits & best practice

 Find ways to improve the employee voice in decisions

 Leaders should ask questions to learn from employees who know the work best.
-It’s important to listen to their voices.
+It’s important to listen to their insights.

-Once the company shares its goals, employees can suggest ways to reach them.
-Regular feedback is key because the workplace changes quickly.
+Once the company shares its goals, employees can suggest ways to achieve them.
+Regular feedback is crucial as the workplace evolves quickly.

-Many HR teams will focus on feedback tools, but the real focus should be creating a safe environment.
+Many HR teams focus on feedback tools, but the real emphasis should be on creating a safe environment.
 Employees need to feel they can speak up without fear.
 Ask open-ended questions to encourage honest conversations.

-Listening is just as important as asking.
+Listening is as important as asking.
 Don’t interrupt or rush responses.
 Give people time to think.
-Sometimes, the best ideas come after a pause.
+Sometimes, the best ideas emerge after a pause.

-Treat feedback like a gift.
+Treat feedback as a gift.
 Thank employees for sharing, especially if it took courage.
 Let them know how you’ll use their input.

 When employees have tested new ideas, let them help lead the change.
-Give them roles that match their strengths.
+Assign them roles that match their strengths.

 Have a cultural change plan to encourage distributed leadership